deanturpin/shh/README.md

 ## Basic operation

-You need to expose your host network to the container to see much, but at least you don't have to run `sudo` as Docker itself is privileged.
+You have to expose your host network to the container to see what's going on, but at least you don't have to run `sudo` as Docker itself is privileged.

 ```bash
 docker run -it --rm --network=host deanturpin/shh